Lesotho women's national football team: History

 In 2010, the country did not have a team competing in the African Women's Championships.
 The country did not have a team competing at the 2011 All Africa Games.
 In July 2011, the team played several games in Harare.
 On 2 July 2011, the Lesotho played Zimbabwe, losing 0–4.
 On 2 July, they played Mozambique.
 At half time, they were tied 2–2 but went on to win the game 3–2.
 On 5 July, they lost to Malawi 2–5.
 The games were part of the 2011 COSAFA Women's Championship.
 On 17 August 2011, in a game in Maseru, they lost 0–4 to Mozambique.

 In 2006, Lesotho women's national football team was ranked 125.
 In 2007, they were ranked 144.
 In 2008, they were ranked 117.
 In 2009, they were ranked 92.
 In 2010, they were ranked 128.
 In 2011, they were ranked 136.
 In March 2012, they were ranked 135th best in the world.
 In June 2012, the team was ranked the 135th best in the world.

+Recent years have seen a surge in Mehalalitoe's activity.
+The team consistently competes in the COSAFA Women's Championship, a tournament featuring national teams from Southern Africa.
+While they haven't yet secured a top position, their performance is steadily improving.

+In the most recent edition of the COSAFA Women's Championship held in October 2023, Mehalalitoe faced strong competition in the group stages.
+They fell short against Zimbabwe, Namibia, and Botswana, but their performance showcased promising developments.

+Looking beyond COSAFA tournaments, Mehalalitoe recently participated in a friendly match against Botswana on April 6, 2024.
+Though they faced a narrow defeat, the game served as valuable preparation for upcoming qualifiers.

+The Lesotho Football Association is actively involved in developing women's football within the country.
+Their dedication, coupled with the team's growing experience on the international stage, suggests a bright future for Mehalalitoe.